JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![hawksbill-trash](/images/hawksbill-trash.jpg)

-*Only a small fraction of the total*
+*Only a small fraction of the total heap*

 At this point the trail was largely unmarked and we were still unsuccessful in finding any ruins.
 We explored the area in hopes of continuing on, but the trail was nowhere to be found.
 At this point the sun was baking us alive and we decided to return to the beach.